Rapid Convergence of the Unadjusted Langevin Algorithm: Isoperimetry Suffices: R enyi divergence along ULA

-We show that R\'enyi divergence with respect to the biased limit $\nu_\epsilon$ converges exponentially fast along ULA, assuming $\nu_\epsilon$ itself satisfies LSI.
+We show that R\'enyi divergence with respect to the biased limit $\nu_\step$ converges exponentially fast along ULA, assuming $\nu_\step$ itself satisfies LSI.

-\begin{assumption} The probability distribution $\nu_\epsilon$ satisfies LSI with a constant $\beta \equiv \beta_\epsilon > 0$. \end{assumption}
+\begin{assumption} The probability distribution $\nu_\step$ satisfies LSI with a constant $\beta \equiv \beta_\step > 0$. \end{assumption}

 We can verify Assumption~\ref{As:RenyiLSI} in the Gaussian case.
+We can also verify Assumption~\ref{As:RenyiLSI} when $\nu$ is smooth and strongly log-concave; see Section~\ref{Sec:BiasLSI}.
 However, it is unclear how to verify Assumption~\ref{As:RenyiLSI} in general.
 One might hope to prove that if $\nu$ satisfies LSI, then Assumption~\ref{As:RenyiLSI} holds.

-\begin{example} Let $\nu = \N(0,\frac{1}{\alpha}I)$, so $\nu_\epsilon = \N\Big(0,\frac{1}{\alpha\left(1-\frac{\epsilon\alpha}{2}\right)} I \Big)$, which is strongly log-concave (and hence satisfies LSI) with parameter $\beta = \alpha\left(1-\frac{\epsilon\alpha}{2}\right)$.
-In particular, $\beta \ge \frac{\alpha}{2}$ for $\epsilon \le \frac{1}{\alpha}$. \end{example}
+\begin{example} Let $\nu = \N(0,\frac{1}{\alpha}I)$, so $\nu_\step = \N\Big(0,\frac{1}{\alpha\left(1-\frac{\step\alpha}{2}\right)} I \Big)$, which is strongly log-concave (and hence satisfies LSI) with parameter $\beta = \alpha\left(1-\frac{\step\alpha}{2}\right)$.
+In particular, $\beta \ge \frac{\alpha}{2}$ for $\step \le \frac{1}{\alpha}$. \end{example}

-Under Assumption~\ref{As:RenyiLSI}, we can prove an exponential convergence rate to the biased limit $\nu_\epsilon$.
+Under Assumption~\ref{As:RenyiLSI}, we can prove an exponential convergence rate to the biased limit $\nu_\step$.

 \begin{lemma} Assume Assumption~\ref{As:RenyiLSI}.
-Suppose $\nu = e^{-f}$ is $L$-smooth, and let $0 < \epsilon \le \min\left\{\frac{1}{3L}, \frac{1}{9\beta}\right\}$.
+Suppose $\nu = e^{-f}$ is $L$-smooth, and let $0 < \step \le \min\left\{\frac{1}{3L}, \frac{1}{9\beta}\right\}$.
 For $q \ge 1$, along ULA~\eqref{Eq:ULA},

 \end{lemma}

 We provide the proof of Lemma~\ref{Lem:RenyiRateLSI} in Section~\ref{App:RenyiRateLSI}.
 In the proof of Lemma~\ref{Lem:RenyiRateLSI}, we decompose each step of ULA as a sequence of two operations; see Figure~\ref{Fig:RenyiProof} for an illustration.
 In the first part, we take a gradient step; this is a deterministic bijective map, so it preserves R\'enyi divergence.
 In the second part, we add an independent Gaussian; this is the result of evolution along the heat flow, and we can derive a formula on the decrease in R\'enyi divergence (which is similar to the formula~\eqref{Eq:RenyiLD} along the Langevin dynamics; see Section~\ref{App:RenyiRateLSI} for detail).